Classical demography: Roman Italy

-The census of 70/69 B.C. records 910,000 presumably due to the extension of citizenship to the allies after the Social War of 91–88.
+The census of 70/69 BC records 910,000 presumably due to the extension of citizenship to the allies after the Social War of 91–87 BC.
 Still, even if only males this seems like an undercount.
-For the 1st and 2nd centuries BC, historians have developed two radically different accounts, resting on different interpretations of the figures of 4,036,000 recorded for the census carried out by Augustus in 28 BC, 4,233,000 in 8 BC, and 4,937,000 in 14 AD. and almost 6 million during the reign of Claudius, not all of whom lived in Italy.
+For the 1st and 2nd centuries BC, historians have developed two radically different accounts, resting on different interpretations of the figures of 4,036,000 recorded for the census carried out by Augustus in 28 BC, 4,233,000 in 8 BC, and 4,937,000 in 14 AD and almost 6 million during the reign of Claudius, not all of whom lived in Italy.
 Does the census record only adult males, all adult citizens or all citizen.
 Many lived in Spain, Gaul and other parts of the Empire.
-If 4.063 only represents adult male citizens there were 13 million Romans, if all adults 6.5 million(or some subset of adult male citizens those over age 13 as the census traditionally did not count children until they were formally enrolled as citizens early in puberty), then the population of Italy must have been around 10 million, not including slaves and foreigners, which was a striking, sustained increase despite the Romans' losses in the almost constant wars over the previous two centuries.
-However losses were not great all the time; and there was an economic boom from 175 BC; and the PO Valley region was spared the social War and civil wars on the Peninsula.
-The PO Valley may have contributed half the increase in the number of citizens, Latins and Allies from 3.2 million in 225 BC to 4.8 million and 2.3 million in the Valley.
+If 4,063,000 only represents adult male citizens there were 13 million Romans, if all adults 6.5 million (or some subset of adult male citizens those over age 13 as the census traditionally did not count children until they were formally enrolled as citizens early in puberty), then the population of Italy must have been around 10 million, not including slaves and foreigners, which was a striking, sustained increase despite the Romans' losses in the almost constant wars over the previous two centuries.
+However losses were not great all the time; and there was an economic boom from 175 BC; and the Po Valley region was spared the Social War and civil wars on the Peninsula.
+The Po Valley may have contributed half the increase in the number of citizens, Latins and Allies from 3.2 million in 225 BC to 4.8 million and 2.3 million in the Valley.
 Also, the censuses undercounted by at least 10%.
 Others find the high side of 13 million entirely incredible, and argue that the census must now be counting all citizens, male and female over the age of 13 – in which case the population had declined slightly, something which can readily be attributed to war casualties and to the crisis of the Italian peasantry.
 The majority of historians favour the latter interpretation as being more demographically plausible, but the issue remains contentious.
-The low count of 4.063 million *4.5 million with 10% added for the undercount is also contested since it includes Cisalpine inhabitants except for some tribes who were not yet citizens.
-The number of Po valley is not known, but if the Romans, Latins and Allies numbered 3.2 million and the Cispalines 1 million in 225 BC it means only 300k increase in 200 years which is highly implausible.
+The low count of 4.063 million – 4.5 million with 10% added for the undercount – is also contested since it includes Cisalpine inhabitants except for some tribes who were not yet citizens.
+The number of Po valley is not known, but if the Romans, Latins and Allies numbered 3.2 million and the Cispalines 1 million in 225 BC it means only 300,000 increase in 200 years which is highly implausible.